hadfieldnz/roms-scripts-mgh/Environment_examples.md

 # ROMS environment examples

-This file contains example Bash code snippets to set up the environment for building and running ROMS
+This file contains example Bash functions to set up the environment for building and running ROMS.
+These functions will normally be defined in ~/.bashrc and then invoked from the command line.

+The MCT_INCDIR and MCT_LIBDIR variables, where present, point to directories where the MCT library has been installed.
+The variables are required for coupled model runs, eg. ROMS+SWAN.

 Gfortran 4.8.5 on CentOS 7
 ```